millerStudentCouncil/millerStudentCouncil.github.io/OMN.md

 ##Price: Free!

 Arrive at 7:00 to reserve your spot in the Miller gym.
+The movie will start once it is dark enough.

 Bring blankets, but no chairs!
 Great food and drinks will be sold: Pearl Milk Tea, popcorn, cup noodles, and churros!